 After skin cancer, prostate cancer is the most common cancer in men.
-About 1 in 6 men will be diagnosed with prostate cancer in his lifetime.
+About 1 in 7 men will be diagnosed with prostate cancer in their lifetime.
 And these are just the men who are diagnosed.
 Among very elderly men dying of other causes, a surprising two-thirds may have prostate cancer that was never diagnosed.

-Only 1 in 35 men, though, actually dies from prostate cancer.
-That's because most prostate cancers are slow-growing and non-aggressive.
-Also, most men are older when they're diagnosed with prostate cancer.
+Only 1 in 36 men, though, actually dies from prostate cancer.
+That's because most prostate cancers are diagnosed in older men in whom the disease is more likely to be slow-growing and non-aggressive.
 The majority of these men eventually pass away from heart disease, stroke, or other causes -- not their prostate cancer.

 Prostate Cancer Survival Rates Are Favorable Overall

 Thinking about survival rates for prostate cancer takes a little mental stretching.
 Keep in mind that most men are around 70 when diagnosed with prostate cancer.
 Over, say, five years, many of these men will die from other medical problems unrelated to prostate cancer.